RocketChat/Rocket.Chat/.changeset/serious-adults-reply.md

 "@rocket.chat/rest-typings": minor
 ---

-Adds `email` and `phone` number query params to the `omnichannel/contacts.search` endpoint, which allows applying an exact search to these fields
+Adds `email` and `phone` number query params to the `omnichannel/contacts.search` endpoint, which allow applying an exact search to these fields